raft-tech/TANF-app/tdrs-backend/keycloak/README.md

 Detailed steps live in [keycloak-operations.md](keycloak-operations.md#restart-and-recovery) and [keycloak-operations.md](keycloak-operations.md#backup-and-restore).

 - If Keycloak is unhealthy, check `cf logs keycloak --recent`, verify the bound RDS service, and restart or redeploy.
-- If realm changes are missing, check startup logs for the `Running Keycloak config import...` and `Keycloak config import complete.` messages, then restage after fixing env or JSON issues.
+- If realm changes are missing, check startup logs for the `Running Keycloak config import...` and `Keycloak config import complete.` messages.
+Restage after fixing env issues; rebuild, push, and redeploy after fixing realm JSON.
 - After RDS restore or a new Keycloak instance, redeploy or restage Keycloak so startup config import runs, then run `./manage.py sync_users_to_keycloak` from a backend app to reconcile Django user state.

 ## Troubleshooting